dauidus/add-post-type-instructions/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 This is a major update.
-Visit plugin settings page immediately after updating.
+Visit plugin settings page after updating to ensure all settings are updated.
+Users now need to enable each setting via checkbox.
+Input fields on settings page will be populated with previously entered values.

 = 1.0.3 =
 Update to add support for categories and tags metaboxes.